East London A13 Commercial Road heavy traffic

 The entire A13 within Greater London is inside the ULEZ.
 Parts of the western end (Commercial Road/Whitechapel) are close to or inside the Congestion Charge Zone boundary.
 Check your specific journey at tfl.gov.uk.
 Non-compliant vehicles pay £12.50 per day ULEZ charge.
 Check at tfl.gov.uk/ulez.

-Why is the A13 always so congested near Canning Town?
+Why is the A13 so busy in Dagenham?

 📷 Live Camera Map Browse All Cameras → All Guides →